 From a psychological standpoint, men aren’t born with the innate instinct to be trash.
 The majority of that behavior is learned through a culture of patriarchy and misogyny.
 And sociologists agree.
-“Under patriarchy, we are socialized to value men more highly than women,” says Samantha Fox, a professor in the department of society, culture, and languages at the University of New England.
+“Under patriarchy, we are socialized to value men more highly than women,” says Samantha Fox, an assistant professor in the department of sociology at Michigan State University.
 It’s socialization, not instinct, that teaches men to behave badly.
 “We have all heard that nice guys finish last,” Fox says.
 “This is a deep-seated idea.
 Everyone has been socialized and disciplined to the expectations of patriarchal masculinity.”
 So even if a dude is a “good dude,” he may behave badly out of fear of being labeled a pussy.

 All of this points to the fact that women need to let go of the “men are pigs” narrative.
 We need to take the moral high ground and instead of yelling at men for behavior that they’ve been taught their whole lives, attack the institutions that allow them to behave this way.
 It also means that we need to be leading this charge and taking men with us—we can’t expect men to change something like this on their own.

 This is where most women find themselves between a rock and a hard place.
 We’ve done this emotional labor our whole lives—with women in minority groups doing the most heavy lifting of all.
 Why do we need to keep doing the work?
 Why shouldn’t men just figure this out on their own?

 Friedman puts it pretty perfectly in her book: